Bud Abbott

 William Alexander "Bud" Abbott (October 2, 1897 – April 24, 1974) was an American comedian, actor and producer.
-He was best known as the straight man half of the comedy duo Abbott and Costello.
+He was best known as the straight man in the comedy duo Abbott and Costello.

 Early life

-Abbott was born in Asbury Park, New Jersey on October 2, 1897, into a show business family.
+Abbott was born in Asbury Park, New Jersey, on October 2, 1897, into a show business family.
 His parents, Rae Fisher and Harry Abbott, had met while working for the Barnum and Bailey Circus.
 She was a bareback rider of German Jewish background and he was a concessionaire and forage agent.
 Bud was the third of the couple's four children.
 When Bud was a toddler, the family relocated to Harlem, then to the Coney Island section of Brooklyn, and his father became a longtime advance man for the Columbia Burlesque Wheel.

 During the summer, when burlesque was on hiatus, his father worked at Dreamland Park in Coney Island.
 Bud dropped out of grammar school to work at the park.
 In his teens, Abbott signed on as a cabin boy on a Norwegian steamer, but was soon forced to shovel coal.
 He worked his way back to the United States a year later.